tangrufus/LazyCUHKOnePass/README.markdown

 ##Workflow
 Here’s the most direct way to get your work merged into the project:

 **Keep this in mind: The `master` branch is for deployment.
 Branch off from the `develop` branch to start your awesome work.
-Fetch and rebase the `develop` branch before pull request. **
+Fetch and rebase the `upstream/develop` branch before pull request. **

 1. Fork the project